-In Mark’s mediation style, he helps clients as early as the time they decide to consider divorce.
+As mediator, Mark helps his clients from as early as the time they decide to consider divorce.
 He helps them develop short-term and long-term agreements to address issues without court intervention or unnecessary acrimony.
-With his experience, Mark understands the challenges of divorce, and can help clients achieve reality-based solutions that are supportive of their long-term goals, needs, and interests.
+With his experience, Mark understands the challenges of divorce.
+He can help clients achieve reality-based solutions that are supportive of their long-term goals, needs, and interests.
 Although Mark is based in Seattle, he offers virtual on-line mediation for people throughout Washington State.

 Mark has a Certified Divorce Financial Analyst® certification to better help clients understand and address the financial implications in divorce.
-He is a Fellow of the American Academy of Matrimonial Lawyers, which reflects recognition in the area of family law and meeting exacting standards.
+He is a Fellow of the American Academy of Matrimonial Lawyers, which reflects recognition in the area of family law and meeting exacting knowledge and ethics standards.
 Mark was rated among the “Top 25” Family Law attorneys in Washington by Washington Law & Politics Magazine in 2009.
 He has received numerous awards and honors, including the 2018 “President’s Award” from Collaborative Professionals of Washington, the 2005 “Attorney of the Year” award from the Family Law Section of the Washington State Bar Association, the “Super Lawyer” designation from Washington Law and Politics magazine annually since 2007, the highest possible rating by the website Avvo, recognition by Best Lawyers in America in 3 distinct areas, and an “AV” (preeminent) peer-review rating by Martindale-Hubbell.

 Mark has taught and written extensively about divorce and about dispute resolution, including as a contributor to journals and books.
 Mark lives in Seattle with his wife and loves to ride his bicycle.